-These rules clearly make a distinction between companies owned by Jersey resident people, which remain taxable in Jersey and those owned by non-residents, which are not taxable.
-Thus the ring fence that is designed to ensure only Jersey residents pay tax on corporate profits remains in the Jersey tax system.
+What this makes clear is that companies owned by Jersey resident people remain taxable in Jersey and those owned by non-residents are not taxable.
+As such the ring fence that is designed to ensure only Jersey residents pay tax on corporate profits remains in the Jersey tax system.
 This means that the system is not compliant with the requirements of the EU Code of Conduct on Business Taxation.
 Accordingly the claim made by Senator Walker to the US Senate dated 17 May that "All these changes are compliant with the EU Code of Conduct Group on Business Taxation requirements in respect of the removal of harmful tax practices" is incorrect.
 Indeed, this has to be the case: the EU does not give prior clearance on arrangements connected with the Code as it only considers them after they have become law.
-It has not had a chance to do this in respect of these changes to Jersey's taxation system because they are not yet operative.
+It has not had a chance to do this as yet in respect of these changes to Jersey's taxation system as they are not yet operative.